What is domestic abuse?

 Domestic abuse refers to physical, emotional or sexual mistreatment within an intimate relationship or a family.
 These criminal acts can affect men and women, regardless of sexuality.

 As well as violence and rape, it includes behaviour that humiliates, threatens, isolates or controls the victim.
-This could be anything from taking their money to threatening to ‘out’ an LGBT person to their family.

 Where to go for help?